tnh/simple-sinatra-app/ansible/readme.txt

-This is a README file for how to scriptuse Tim Feng's provision scripts:
+This is a README file for how to use this provision scripts:
-REA site performance pre-interview task puppet module

 How to use
 ==========
-Usage: deploy <username@hostname> [ssh-port-num]
+Usage: deploy <username@hostname> [ssh-port-number]
 example: ./deploy john@192.168.1.100
          ./deploy root@192.168.1.200 23123